manmeetchaudhuri/FakeNewsDetection/README.md

 1d) T_Features_Norm.csv      -- contains only the Twitter features
 1e) R_Features_Norm.csv      -- contains only the Readability features
 1f) MLR_Features_Norm.csv    -- contains all features EXCEPT Twitter features

+3) Note on the normalized values: Used MinMax scalar.
+For Pyschological, Morpohological and Readability: all feature values were set to -1 before the computed values were inserted.
+If the value was not computed then -1 is reatained.
+Similarly, for Twitter: some features values (e.g. span, average time between tweets, etc.) are only meaningful if there is more than one tweet.
+So these values are set as -1 when that particular URL had only one tweet.

 Note that each of the data files have the Domain, URL and UrlType at the beginning followed by the actual feature data.
 The number of features for each group are:
 1) Feature Group  --   Number of Features (non-Normalised)